Hurt working on the docks or at port? You may be covered under the

 compensation for you.

-Thorough Advocacy: We gather witness statements,
+Thorough Advocacy: We gather witness

 What to Do After a Longshore or Harbor Injury

-Report your injury – Notify your employer and request
+Report your injury – Notify your employer and

-an accident report.
+request an accident report.

 Get medical treatment – Don’t wait.
-Document all
+Document

-visits and follow-ups.
+all visits and follow-ups.

-Keep documentation – Save incident reports, names
+Keep documentation – Save incident reports,

-of coworkers, and any photos.
+names of coworkers, and any photos.

-Contact Leatherwood Law – Don’t let the employer’s
+Contact Leatherwood Law – Don’t let the

-insurer delay or deny your claim.
+employer’s insurer delay or deny your claim.

 Longshore Injury FAQs

-What is the Longshore and Harbor Workers’ Compensation Act (LHWCA)?
+What is the Longshore and Harbor Workers Compensation Act (LHWCA)?

-Who qualifies for benefits under the LHWCA in Texas?
+Who qualifies for LHWCA benefits in Houston?

-What should I do after a maritime injury in Houston?
+What should I do after a dock or port injury at the Port of Houston?

 Speak with a Houston Longshore Injury Lawyer Today